 K-W Record Photographic Negative Collection - 1938-2001.

-Ca. 2 million negatives.
+ca. 2 million negatives.

-Collection consists of more than 2 million negatives taken between 1938 and 2001 by staff photographers at the Kitchener-Waterloo Record (KWR) and its predecessors.
+The collection consists of more than 2 million negatives taken between 1938 and 2001 by staff photographers at the Kitchener-Waterloo Record (KWR) and its predecessors.
 Providing a historical look at the Region of Waterloo, the Collection includes documentary photographs of local news events, community activities, regional development, human-interest stories, businesses, schools, and sports teams.
 Portraits of business and community leaders, as well as commissioned photos taken for advertising purposes, are part of the Collection.
 It also includes scrapbooks containing clippings and pictures that appeared in the paper from 1971 to 1995.

 The bulk of the Collection, consisting of negatives from 1938 to 1981, was donated to the University of Waterloo Library in 1987.
 At the time of donation it was agreed that the 5 most recent years of negatives would be kept for use by KWR staff and as each year passed, another year of negatives would be deposited at the Library.